-Taking out too much credit at once
+You’ve taken out too much credit at once

-Using too much of your available credit
+You’re using too much of your available credit

-Having too much credit
+You have too much credit

-Having too much available credit can negatively impact your score.
-To rectify this, it pays to close down accounts you no longer use but you need to be careful, as an old account that demonstrates a good credit history can help your score.
-The effect of closing down an account may take time to appear.
-A lot depends on when we receive updates from lenders and how much of an impact the account was really having on your score to begin with.
+Having too much unused credit can hurt your score.
+To fix this, it pays to close accounts you no longer use.
+But you need to be careful: An old account that demonstrates a good credit history can help your score.
+The effects of closing an account will depend on when lenders update your information and how much impact the account was having on your score to begin with.

-Debt and CCJs
+Debt and court judgements

 Being financially linked to another person